cmpolis/Pagify/README.md

 `cache` - true or false.
 Determines if all pages are loaded upfront or not. _false by default._

+`onChange` - a function that takes the page name as a parameter and is executed when the page changes. _empty function by default._

 ## Etc...

 **Created by [@ChrisPolis](http://twitter.com/ChrisPolis)**